Horse Nutrition for Shedding Season

 Frequently Asked Questions

-What nutrients help a horse shed its winter coat more effectively?
+What nutrients help a horse shed their winter coat more effectively?

 Horses shed best when they have enough high-quality protein (especially key amino acids), trace minerals like copper and zinc, vitamins A, E, and B‑complex, plus biotin and essential fats.
 Together, these fuel new hair growth, normal pigment, skin health, and the extra spring energy demand.